CU-ESIIL/Innovation-Summit-2024__2_Ecosystem-cycles-under-climate-change/docs/worksheets/worksheet_3.md

 ## Day 2 Report Back
 Day 2 report-back questions are about the team *process*.
 We are interested in your team’s unique experience.
 Below are some prompts you might consider.
 You don't need to address all of them - choose which ones you want to present.
 Please limit your reflection to 2-3 mins.

-1. **What worked well for your team?**
+1. **What worked well for your team?** We clarified our question.
-3. **What’s one thing you would change?**
+2. **What’s one thing you would change?** We wish we had more time to get our datasets together.
-4. **Did your group ever have an “ah-ha” moment?
-What led up to that moment?**
+3. **Did your group ever have an “ah-ha” moment?
+What led up to that moment?** We sketched out our first outcome figure.
-5. **Did your group experience the groan zone?
-What is one tip you want to share with future groups at the Summit about getting through the groan zone?**
+4. **Did your group experience the groan zone?
+What is one tip you want to share with future groups at the Summit about getting through the groan zone?** Yes, early on day two we ended up growing the list of idead instead of narrowing them down.
+We overcame it with a combination of humor, straw polls, going back to the report back prompts, and the tyranny of will.
-     - [insert your group reflection responses here]

 **************************************************************